 Matthew Brook trained at the Royal College of Music, London.
 A specialist in Bach, he has sung the Passions and Cantatas from Seoul and Tokyo to the Amsterdam Concertgebouw and St Thomass Leipzig with the English Baroque Soloists and the Orchestra of the Age of Enlightenment.
 Happy on the operatic stage, he has sung at the Royal Opera House (Covent Garden), Teatro Madrid, Pisa Opera House, and the Opéra Comique, Paris.
 His concerts in 2009–10 include tours of Bachs St Matthew Passion with the Collegium Vocale Gent and Philippe Herreweghe, and Haydns Seasons with the Orchestre Révolutionnaire et Romantique and John Eliot Gardiner.
 Among his recordings as soloist are Handels Messiah, Handels Acis and Galatea, Bachs St Matthew Passion, and most recently Bachs Mass in B Minor, all with the Dunedin Consort (Linn Records).

 Sally Bruce-Payne was born in London, living first in the cloisters of Westminster Abbey, where her father was an organist and choir master.
-(Later they lived opposite St Johns Downshire Hill.)
 She began her musical studies as a cellist, switching to singing at the Royal College of Music, London.
-Sally enjoys a career that has taken her all over the world, working with conductors such as Neville Mariner, David Willcocks, John Eliot Gardiner, Wolfgang Sawallisch, Phillippe Herreweghe, and Nicholas McGegan.
-Her recordings as soloist include the Schubert Mass in A flat, the Theresien and Nelson Masses of Haydn, Lili Boulangers Du fond de labîme (all with Gardiner), and Pierre Boulezs Le Marteau sans maître (Cheltenham Festival, Radio 3).
-This year sees her recording a disc of her favourite Handel arias (with The Brook Street Band, for Avie Records), taking part in Vivaldis Catone in Utica (in Venice) and in a revival of Jonathan Millers production of Bachs Matthew Passion (National Theatre, London).
-She now lives with her husband and three young children in Surrey.
+Sally enjoys a career that has taken her all over the world.
+Her recordings as soloist include the Schubert Mass in A flat, the Theresien and Nelson Masses of Haydn, Lili Boulangers Du fond de labîme (all with John Eliot Gardiner), Copelands In the beginning (Dunedin Consort) and Pierre Boulezs Le Marteau sans maître (Cheltenham Festival, Radio 3).
+She now sings with orchestral and chamber groups including Yorkshire Baroque, Florilegium, the Orchestra of the Age of Enlightenment.
+Recent recordings include Handels and Scarlattis Dixit Dominus, Handels English cantatas (both with the Brook Street Band).
+Forthcoming is a solo disc of rare Vivaldi arias (with La Serenissima).

 James Eastaway has played the oboe since the age of 11, but only seriously considered a career in music after taking up the baroque oboe while studying medicine at Edinburgh University.
 He has played with most of the British period instrument orchestras, and also groups such as the Orchestre Champs Élysées, Amsterdam Baroque Orchestra, and the Australian Chamber Orchestra, in repertoire ranging from Purcell to Wagner.
 James has worked most regularly with the English Baroque Soloists, Orchestre Révolutionnaire et Romantique, Orchestra of the Age of Enlightenment, and London Handel Orchestra.
 As a soloist he has performed, broadcast and recorded concertos and chamber music.
 He is Professor of Baroque and Classical Oboes at Trinity College, London, and has also taught for the Académies Musicales de Saintes.
 Alongside his concert schedule he continues to work as a doctor.